 What is work related stress and how is it impacting your employees?

-According to a number of studies, the statistics around stress and the workplace are shocking.
+The statistics around stress and the workplace can be quite shocking.
 According to Statistica, the most common cause of stress is work-related, with 79% saying they frequently feel stressed at work.
 And 7% of adults in the UK feel stressed every single day, according to CIPHR.

-In this blog, we talk about some of the factors that cause work-related stress and the ways it can help organisations can make work a psychologically safe place for people, to improve employee wellbeing and overall productivity and profitability.
+In this blog, we talk about some of the factors that cause work-related stress and the ways it can help organisations can make work a psychologically safe place to improve employee wellbeing, and overall productivity and profitability.

 What is mental wellbeing in the workplace?